ig-grant/mini-mock/README.md

 - Object under test should ideally use constructor injection (all dependencies injected via the constructor)
 - Records call count on every stubbed function
 - Stubs asynchronous and synchronous functions
+- After mock instances are returned via the `create()` function, Mocker resets its internal references, so it can immediately be reused

 ## Usage examples